 Our principal executive offices are located at Charter Plaza, 12405 Powerscourt Drive, St. Louis, Missouri 63131.
 Our telephone number is (314) 965-0555, and Charter has a website accessible at www.charter.com.
-Since January 1, 2002, our annual reports, quarterly reports and current reports on Form 8-K, and all amendments thereto, have been made available on our website free of charge as soon as reasonably practicable after they have been filed.
+Since January 1, 2002, our annual reports and quarterly reports, and all amendments thereto, have been made available on our website free of charge as soon as reasonably practicable after they have been filed.
 The information posted on our website is not incorporated into this annual report.